Updated 16 hours ago

 The solar panels themselves are the key elements of a solar power system - they’re what produces the electricity!
 All solar systems, no matter the type, will have solar panels.

-Most solar panels installed today are monocrystalline solar panels, but some homeowners do still choose polycrystalline panels to save a bit of money.
+Most solar panels installed today are monocrystalline solar panels, but there are other solar panel types available.

 Solar inverter